-Claim: Discount chain threatens to bar a family from shopping at one of their stores due to the husband’s pranking.
+A discount store chain threatened to bar a family from shopping at one of their stores due to the husband's pranking.

 Dear Mrs. Samples: